ASNA/RegexForAVRClassicWithAVRForDotNet/README.md

         EndFunc
     EndClass

 Keep the classes you create for COM consumption as simple as possible.
-Events, overloaded functions, returning complex types from functions, and pretty much anything beyond returning simple types will most likely lead to problems.
+Be careful using events, overloaded functions, and returning complex types.
 Keep it simple, Sam!
 Also, be sure to thoroughly test your .NET libraries with .NET code before you try to use them in AVR Classic.
 Don't attempt to use a .NET DLL with AVR Classic until you are sure the DLL works as expected.
 You can't easily debug .NET code when called from from AVR Classic.

 ##### Change AssemblyInfo